ihmeuw/vivarium_research/docs/source/intervention_models/lipid_based_nutrient_supplements/index.rst

 There have been several recent meta-analyses on the effects of SQ-LNS, outlined below:

-- A cochrane systematic review and meta-analysis [DAS_Cochrane_Review_2019]_.
+- A Cochrane systematic review and meta-analysis [DAS_Cochrane_Review_2019]_.
 Please see this memo for a summary of the studies and the effect sizes :download:`SQ-LNS interventions memo<sqlns_memo_das2019.docx>`

 - A meta-analysis of RCTs on all-cause mortality [Stewart-et-al-2020]_